Mariel Zagunis: Team event

 In the women's sabre team event, the U.S. was heavily favored to win.
 Zagunis teamed up with Jacobson and Ward to defeat the South African team in the quarterfinals, 45–8.

 In the semifinals, they fenced the team from Ukraine.
 The Ukrainian side, seeded fifth in the tournament, defeated the U.S. team 45–39, denying them a gold medal, and placing them in the bronze medal bout against France.
 The U.S. team rebounded from their semifinal loss by defeating the French team 45–38 for the bronze medal.

 2012 London Olympics

 On July 25, 2012, Zagunis was elected by Team USA to be the national flag bearer in the Summer Olympics Parade of Nations.

 Zagunis failed to win a medal at these games.
-She lost to South Korea's Kim Jiyeon, 15–13; then lost to Ukraine's Olga Kharlan in the bronze medal match, 15–10.
+She lost to South Korea's Kim Ji-yeon, 15–13; then lost to Ukraine's Olga Kharlan in the bronze medal match, 15–10.